-Parent: “More milk!” (waits 3 seconds and looks at the child)
+Parent: “More milk!” (waits 3 seconds before pouring and looks at the child)

 Child: “More mi.”

-We can also combine the strategies above to add more vocabulary:
+To summarize, we can use the following strategies to add more vocabulary:

 - Be helpful and offer two choices (“Oh!
 Do you want the book or bubbles?”)

-Throughout your day, try following these new strategies of being ‘attentive and helpful’ and ‘uncertain’ along with encouraging vocabulary through choices, repetition, labeling, suggesting, and pausing.
+Throughout your day, try following these new strategies of being ‘attentive and uncertain’, ‘misunderstanding’, and ‘interpreting’ along with encouraging vocabulary through choices, repetition, labeling, suggesting, and pausing.

 - Child: “Gimme!” (reaches towards the cookie in my hand)

 - Me: “Of course!
 High five!” (prepares to give high five.)

 - Child: “No.” (shakes head and looks confused.)